$L^p$ Expander Graphs: Acknowledgments

 \section{Acknowledgments}

-This work was done as part of an M.Sc. thesis submitted to the Hebrew University of Jerusalem.
-The author would like to thank his adviser Prof. Alex Lubotzky for his guidance, support and patience regarding the author's English.
+This work was done as part of an M.Sc.~thesis submitted to the Hebrew University of Jerusalem.
+The author would like to thank his adviser Prof.~Alex Lubotzky for his guidance, support and patience regarding the author's English, and the referee for multiple corrections and improvements to the text.